-- Make sure all personnel are trained in dock safety and that rules are enforced. - Ensure that locking devices are used on every vehicle at a dock. - Protect pedestrians by ensuring they are aware of powered industrial trucks in use.
-Pedestrians must be mindful, cautious and realize that powered trucks may, improperly, neglect to yield to them. - Mark floors with yellow tape or paint to identify walkway barriers, doorways, parking aisles, and overhead obstacles. - Protect people traveling through your facility from sharp corners and from falling off dock edges.
+- Make sure all personnel are trained in dock safety and that rules are enforced. - Ensure that locking devices are used on every vehicle at a dock.

+- Protect pedestrians by ensuring they are aware of powered industrial trucks in use.
+Industries must be mindful, cautious, and realize that powered trucks may, improperly, neglect to yield to them. - Mark floors with yellow tape or paint to identify walkway barriers, doorways, parking aisles, and overhead obstacles - Protect people traveling through your facility from sharp corners and from falling off dock edges.
 Place padding or guards around sharp corners and dock barricades on open dock edges. - Put an inspection program in place to review palletized materials.
 If pallets are defective, the product should be moved to a safe pallet. - Review warehouse ergonomics.
 Adjust the height of conveyors to eliminate lower back stress.
 Place heavier products at levels that are between the height of the knees and chest.
 Limit the amount of weight a worker must carry and allow for assisted lifting from other workers. - Install guards on conveyor sprockets, gears, and rollers.
-All pinch points must be protected and labeled. - Use plastic or metal banding to secure product to pallets for transportation or storage. - Shrink-wrap loose product for transport or storage.
-It is very important to secure small items that might fall through the overhead guard of a lift truck. - Clean out dock areas periodically to remove accumulated debris. - Only allow documented OSHA-trained and authorized employees to operate powered hand trucks, hand jacks, or forklifts. - Inspect the dock area daily to ensure that emergency equipment is not blocked or damaged. - Paint the dock edge a reflective yellow to provide a better view of the dock. - Ensure proper illumination for exit routes. - Identify and mark overhead hazards such as pipes, doors, and electric wires. - Prohibit dock jumping, which can lead to serious ankle, knee, and back injuries. - Make sure that dock plates and boards are designed for the loads and lift trucks used. - Always inspect the floors of trailers and trucks before a forklift or pallet jack is driven onto them. - Always inspect the landing gear and place trailer stabilizing jack stands under trailers that are spotted at a dock. - Always make sure dock levelers are returned to the stored position after being used below dock.
-This will eliminate a "void in the floor" and help prevent forklift cross traffic accidents.
+All pinch points must be protected and labeled. - Use plastic or metal banding to secure products to pallets for transportation or storage. - Shrink-wrap loose product for transport or storage.
+It is very important to secure small items that might fall through the overhead guard of a lift truck. - Clean out dock areas periodically to remove accumulated debris. - Only allowed documented OSHA trained and authorized employees to operate powered hand trucks, hand jacks, or powered industrial trucks. - Inspect the dock area daily to ensure that emergency equipment is not blocked or damaged. - Paint the dark edge a reflective yellow to provide a better view of the dock. - Ensure proper illumination for exit routes. - Identify and mark overhead hazards such as pipes, doors, and electrical wires. - Prohibit dock jumping, which can lead to serious ankle, knee, and back injuries. - Make sure that dock plates and boards are designed for the loads and lift trucks used. - Always inspect the floors of trailers and trucks before a forklift or pallet jack is driven on to them. - Always inspect the landing gear and place trailer stabilizing jack stands under trailers that are spotted at a dock. - Always make sure dock levelers are returned to the stored position after being used below dock.
+This will eliminate a "void in the floor" and help prevent forklift cross traffic accidents. - Provide a dock seal or dock shelter to keep rain and snow that can cause slippery surfaces all floating docks.